 Note: If the POST data is larger than 64K, the plug-in will not parse the POST data to obtain the session ID.
 Therefore, if you store the session ID in the POST data, the plug-in cannot route the request to the correct primary or secondary server, resulting in possible loss of session data.

 Figure 3-1 Connection Failover

-In the preceding figure, the Maximum number of retries allowed is equal to ${\tt ConnectTimeoutSecs} \; \div \; {\tt ConnectRetrySecs}.$
+In this figure, the Maximum number of retries allowed in the red loop is equal to ConnectTimeoutSecs/ConnectRetrySecs.

 Installing and Configuring the Microsoft IIS Plug-In